 · The manuscript, tables, figures, and submission statement must be submitted in separate files.

 The first page should contain a short and concise title plus a running head of no more than 80 characters.
 Abbreviations should be avoided.
 Below the title, list all the authors’ names as outlined in the article sample, which can be downloaded under Article Types.
 Each listed author must have an affiliation, which comprises the department, university, or organization and its location, city, state/province (if applicable), and country.
 Place the full postal address of the corresponding author at the bottom of the first page, including at least one telephone number and e-mail address.
-Keywords relevant to the article should be listed below the corresponding author information.
+Keywords relevant to the article should be listed below the authors' affiliations.